flux-framework/flux-core/doc/man3/flux_request_encode.rst

 ===========

-:func:`flux_request_encode` encodes a request message with topic string *topic* and optional NULL terminated string payload *s*.
+:func:`flux_request_encode` encodes a request message with topic string :var:`topic` and optional NULL terminated string payload :var:`s`.
 The newly constructed message that is returned must be destroyed with :func:`flux_msg_destroy`.

-:func:`flux_request_encode_raw` encodes a request message with topic string *topic*.
-If *data* is non-NULL its contents will be used as the message payload, and the payload type set to raw.
+:func:`flux_request_encode_raw` encodes a request message with topic string :var:`topic`.
+If :var:`data` is non-NULL its contents will be used as the message payload, and the payload type set to raw.